Emerging Pathogens Institute

 The Emerging Pathogens Institute (EPI) is an interdisciplinary research institution associated with the University of Florida.
-The institute focuses on fusing key disciplines to develop outreach, education and research capabilities designed to preserve the region's health and economy, as well as to prevent or contain new and re-emerging diseases.
-Researchers within the institute work in more than 30 different countries around the world, with over 250 affiliated faculty members stemming from 11 University of Florida colleges, centers and institutes.
+The institute focuses on fusing key disciplines to develop outreach, education, and research capabilities designed to preserve the region's health and economy, as well as to prevent or contain new and re-emerging diseases.
+Researchers within the institute work in more than 30 countries, with over 250 affiliated faculty members stemming from 11 University of Florida colleges, centers, and institutes.
 The 90,000-square-foot building includes laboratories and collaborative space for bioinformatics and mathematical modeling.

 History

-The idea of this institute was first created by the University of Florida faculty and researchers, prompted by the recognition of a need for a facility that could drive pathogen-related research in Florida.
+The idea of this institute was first created by the University of Florida faculty and researchers, prompted by the recognition of a need for a facility that could drive pathogen-related research in FlorUida.
 Funding for the EPI was provided by the Florida State Legislature in 2006.
 In 2007, Dr. J. Glenn Morris was recruited from the University of Maryland, Baltimore to serve as the founding director of the EPI.
 Construction on a new, dedicated 90,000-square-foot research facility was completed in 2009.
 The structure houses the institute and numerous top researchers, as well as the Southeastern National Tuberculosis Center (SNTC), the Southern HIV and Alcohol Research Consortium (SHARC) and one of the CDC Centers of Excellence in Vector-borne Diseases.

 In March 2009, the institute received a substantial grant from the Bill and Melinda Gates Foundation.
 This was the first time that the University of Florida has ever received direct funding from this foundation, and the grant was provided to help researchers develop tools to fight malaria.